On joint weak convergence of partial sum and maxima processes: Preliminaries

 Let $(X_{n})$ be a strictly stationary sequence of random variables and assume it is jointly regularly varying with index $\alpha >0$.
 Let $(Y_{n})$ be the tail process of $(X_{n})$.
-In order to obtain weak convergence of the processes $L_{n}(\,\cdot\,)$ we will use the so-called complete convergence result for the corresponding point processes of jumps obtained recently by Basrak and Tafro~\cite{BaTa16}, and then by the continuous mapping theorem and some properties of Skorohod topologies we will transfer this convergence result to the joint partial sum and maxima processes.
+In order to obtain weak convergence of the process $L_{n}$ we will use the so-called complete convergence result for the corresponding point process of jumps obtained recently by Basrak and Tafro~\cite{BaTa16}, and then by the continuous mapping theorem and some properties of Skorohod topologies we will transfer this convergence result to the joint partial sum and maxima process.

 Let

 with $a_{n}$ as in (\ref{e:niz}).
 The point process convergence for the sequence $(N_{n})$ was already established by Basrak et al.~\cite{BKS} on the space $[0,1] \times \EE_{u}$ for any threshold $u>0$, with the limit depending on that threshold.
 Recently Basrak and Tafro~\cite{BaTa16} obtained a new convergence result for $N_{n}$ without the restriction to various domains (i.e. their convergence result holds on the space $[0,1] \times \EE$).